 In accordance with the Robert T. Stafford Act, as amended, Puerto Rico will implement policies and procedures to ensure no individual receives duplication of benefit for the same purpose and/or effect to recover from the hurricanes.
-Federal law prohibits any person, business concern, or other entity from receiving Federal funds for any part of such loss as to which he has received financial assistance under any other program, from private insurance, charitable assistance or any other source.
+Federal law prohibits any person, business concern, or other entity from receiving Federal funds for any part of such loss as to which he has they have received financial assistance under any other program, from private insurance, charitable assistance or any other source.
 Detailed policies and procedures for assessing Duplication of Benefit vary by program and are therefore included in individual program guidelines.
+The duplication of benefits guidance included in Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, supersedes the duplication of benefits guidance issued in response to disasters declared between January 1, 2015 and December 31, 2021.
+As such, the duplication of benefits policy outlined in the program guidelines follows the guidance issued in 84 FR 28836.